Wish to receive initial training?

 The Pesticide Safety Education Program (PSEP) Schedule can be viewed here.
 Initial license certification sessions are offered for most categories from February through April in various cities throughout the state.

 Purchase Study Materials

-Purchase on-line the Pesticide Safety Education Program (PSEP) study materials using a credit card.
+Purchase online the Pesticide Safety Education Program (PSEP) study materials using a credit card.
 Remember to purchase the General Standards manual plus any other category(s) manual you will need.
-The manuals are list alphabetically.
-The manuals ordered with the letters "PDF" after the name of the manual means you will be able to download it to view onscreen.
+The manuals are listed alphabetically.
+The manuals ordered with the letters “PDF” after the name of the manual means you will be able to download it to view on-screen.
 It is not recommended that you print these manuals since they are very large files.
-The manuals without the "PDF" will be mailed to you.
+The manuals without the “PDF” will be mailed to you.

 Want to take the certification test for your license?

 Visit the Nebraska Department of Agriculture website for a list of testing dates/sites in Nebraska.
 The NDA prepares, administers, and grades the pesticide certification examinations.

 List of commercial/noncommercial categories (PDF 55 KB)

 If you are seeking a Commercial or Non-commercial License for the first time, you must take and pass a General Standards exam and at least one category exam.
 The category(s) you need varies depending on the application site, pesticide application method, and targeting pest.